Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

 ## Summary

-BLAS and LAPACK started as Fortran libraries, and evolved into standard interfaces for linear algebra, with multiple implementations conforming to them.
-However, their historical evolution along with downstream customizations has resulted in quite a complex landscape of libraries and wrappers.
-Even when targeting a very specific provider, one needs to be aware of different build configurations and packaging differences.
+BLAS and LAPACK started as Fortran libraries, and evolved into the standard interfaces for linear algebra, with multiple implementations conforming to them.
+However, their historical evolution combined with downstream customizations has resulted in quite a complex landscape of libraries and wrappers.
+Even targeting a very specific provider requires awareness of build configuration and packaging differences.

-Netlib LAPACK distribution installs separate libraries, while other implementations combine the interfaces into a single library.
+The Netlib LAPACK distribution installs separate libraries, while other implementations combine the interfaces into a single library.
 Individual interfaces are optional and can be disabled.
 The libraries can provide the LP64 interface, the ILP64 interface or both.
-The ILP64 interface can use suffixed symbols; either separate headers or preprocessor definitions can be used to enable it.
-Accelerate uses suffixed symbols for the modern LAPACK interface in general.
-Many implementations feature sequential and multiple threaded variants; these can be either packaged interchangeably or installed simultaneously.
+The ILP64 interface can use different symbol suffixes (or none); either separate headers or preprocessor definitions can be used to use it.
+The Accelerate library uses suffixed symbols for the modern LAPACK interface in general.
+Many implementations feature sequential and multiple multithreaded variants; these can be either packaged interchangeably or installed simultaneously.

-Furthermore, different implementations can be ABI-compatible and therefore interchangeable, API-compatible without ABI compatibility, requiring rebuilding, or feature API incompatibilities requiring explicit code-level support.
+Furthermore, the different implementations can be ABI-compatible with one another and therefore interchangeable; API-compatible without ABI compatibility, requiring rebuilding; or they can feature API incompatibilities that require explicit code-level support.
 A dispatching library such as FlexiBLAS can be used to provide API and ABI compatibility.